AdhyanDhull/chiral-asymmetry/content/post/vulnhub-tr0ll-1-walkthrough.md

 ![](/images/uploads/a-20-.png)

-On the other hand, the other directory too had a text file named Pass.txt and containing “Good\_job\_:)”
+On the other hand, the other directory too had a text file named **Pass.txt** and containing “**Good\_job\_:)**”

 ![](/images/uploads/a-21-.png)

-I downloaded both the files using wget command.
+I downloaded both the files using _**wget **_command.

 ![](/images/uploads/a-22-.png)

 ![](/images/uploads/a-23-.png)

 Once downloaded, I edited the text files using a GUI based pre-installed text editor and removed the extra un-required text in the file containing usernames most probably.
-Also, since the other folder read “this_folder_contains_the_password”, just as another safety measure, I also added the name of the text file “Pass.txt” in the list of probable passwords.
+Also, since the other folder read “this_folder_contains_the_password”, just as another safety measure, I also added the name of the text file “**Pass.txt**” in the list of probable passwords.

 ![](/images/uploads/a-24-.png)